casperklein/homeassistant-addons/netbox/README.md

 **Note**: *The file MUST be stored in the Home Assistant `/ssl` directory, which is the default for Home Assistant.*

+## Plugins

+To use [Netbox plugins](https://github.com/netbox-community/netbox/wiki/Plugins), create the directory `/config/netbox` and the two files: `configuration.py` and `requirements.txt`.

+For example:

+`/config/netbox/configuration.py`:

+    PLUGINS = ['netbox_bgp','netbox_dns','netbox_ipcalculator','netbox_qrcode']

+`/config/netbox/requirements.txt`:

+    netbox-bgp
+    netbox-dns
+    netbox-ipcalculator
+    netbox-qrcode

+The *requirements* are downloaded on addon start, so an internet connection is mandatory.

 ## Screenshots

 ### Main page